TristanWhitmarsh/napari-stpt/README.md

     pip install napari-stpt

-The viewer is supported on Python 3.7 and above. type the following to install napari movie:
+The viewer is supported on Python 3.7 and above.

+Type the following to install napari movie:

     pip install git+https://github.com/guiwitz/naparimovie.git@master#egg=naparimovie

 ## How to run